react-dnd/react-dnd/packages/docsite/markdown/docs/03 Using Hooks/useDrag.md

 ### Specification Object Members

+- **`type`**: Required.
+This must be either a string or a symbol.
+Only the [drop targets](/docs/api/drop-target) registered for the same type will react to this item.
+Read the [overview](/docs/overview) to learn more about the items and types.

+- **`item`**: Required _(object or function)_.

-- **`item`**: Required.
-A plain JavaScript object describing the data being dragged.
+  - When this is an object, it is a plain JavaScript object describing the data being dragged.
 This is the _only_ information available to the drop targets about the drag source so it's important to pick the _minimal_ data they need to know.
 You may be tempted to put a complex reference here, but you should try very hard to avoid doing this because it couples the drag sources and drop targets.
-It's a good idea to return something like `{ type, id }` from this method.
+It's a good idea to use something like `{ id }`.

-  `item.type` **must be set**, and it must be either a string, an ES6 symbol.
-Only the [drop targets](/docs/api/drop-target) registered for the same type will react to this item.
-Read the [overview](/docs/overview) to learn more about the items and types.
+  - When this is a function, it is fired at the beginning of the drag operation and returns an object representing the drag operation (see first bullet).
+If null is returned, the drag operation is cancelled.

 - **`previewOptions`**: Optional.
 A plain JavaScript object describing drag preview options.

 * **`options`**: Optional.
 A plain object.
 If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)`function inside the`options` object can improve the performance.
 Unless you have performance problems, don't worry about it.

-* **`begin(monitor)`**: Optional.
-Fired when a drag operation begins.
-Nothing needs to be returned, but if an object is returned it will override the default `item` property of the spec.

 * **`end(item, monitor)`**: Optional.
 When the dragging stops, `end` is called.
 For every `begin` call, a corresponding `end` call is guaranteed.
 You may call `monitor.didDrop()` to check whether or not the drop was handled by a compatible drop target.
 If it was handled, and the drop target specified a _drop result_ by returning a plain object from its `drop()` method, it will be available as `monitor.getDropResult()`.
 This method is a good place to fire a Flux action. _Note: If the component is unmounted while dragging, `component` parameter is set to be `null`._